kldarter/call_center_simulation/README.md

 # call_center_simulation

 ## TO DO
-- [ ] put in jupyter notebook for users to run
+- [ ] update run_sim file with explanations
-- [ ] add requirements.txt file
+- [ ] add ipysheet widget for user input
-- [ ] create runs to compare multiple scenarios
+- [ ] create multiple runs to compare multiple scenarios
 - [ ] add graphic output with histograms
-- [ ] create runs to compare multiple scenarios
 - [ ] put descriptions in new readme for running program
-- [ ] make repo public
+- [X] make repo public
 - [X] check program from work laptop for changes (initial calls?)
 - [X] trim variables being passed into functions
 - [X] put functions into class except for run simulation